Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Education: Oxford MBA as a Skoll Scholar in Social Entrepreneurship

-Recent projects include: Greater Milwaukee Foundation, Buck Institute for Education, New Profit
+Recent projects include: Heising-Simons Foundation, The Bridgespan Group, Community Works West, Greater Milwaukee Foundation, Buck Institute for Education, New Profit

 Personal interests include: Mountain biking, skiing, kite-boarding, backpacking, and international travel.
 Is developing a newfound passion for political activism